Key Takeaways:

 How to Handle a Breach of Contract

 Aside from legal termination, breach of contract is the other means by which a contract may be terminated, and this means, on the other hand, is not legal.
-If a breach of contract has been made against you, options for response are as follows:
+If you are facing a breach of contract claim, consider the following responses:

 • Pursue mitigation.
 If material exchange is involved in your contract, full recovery of any materials lost should be allowed if contract breach occurs.
 You should be able to mitigate, or lessen, the damages caused by contract breach by demanding replacement services or goods, which are known as cover.
 If cover costs the same or less than the amount of the original contract, then damages may not be entitled to you.
 If cover exceeds costs, then damages might be awarded.